 Aker

 Aker, also known as Akeru, is a Chthonic (relating to the underworld) Earth God of Passage.
-This god was worshipped starting from 2700 BCE onward.
-He was responsible for controlling the interface between the eastern and western horizons of the underworld.
+He was worshipped from 2700 BCE onward and was responsible for controlling the interface between the eastern and western horizons of the underworld.

 Aker was also the guardian of the gate of the passage through which kings passed to the underworld.
 He protected the small ship of the sun god on its journey through the underworld at night.
 In artworks and inscriptions, he was represented by opposite-facing pairs of human or lion heads.